youshuo2008/medical-appointment-analysis/README.md

 Medical appointment No-shows analysis

 ### Project Description
-This project is part of my Udacity's Data Analyst Nanodegree where I wrangled and explored Medical appointment No-shows data to identify interesting trends.
+This project is part of my Udacity's Data Analyst Nanodegree where I wrangled and explored the Medical appointment No-shows dataset to identify interesting trends.
 I looked into whether text message reminders, days between appointment scheduled day and actual appointment day, and age would affect no-show rates.

 ### Files used
 The CSV file used in this project was provided by Kaggle.
 The dataset collects information from 100k medical appointments in Brazil.